infrasonar/qstar-agent/README.md

 $ sudo chmod 664 /etc/systemd/system/infrasonar-qstar-agent.service
 ```

-Using you favorite editor, add the content below to the file created
+Using you favorite editor, add the content below to the file created:

 ```
 [Unit]